pkp/pkp-lib/docs/UPGRADE.md

 upgrade the database as follows:

 - Edit config.inc.php and change "installed = On" to "installed = Off"
-- Run the following command from the OPS directory (not including the $):
+- Run the following command from the OPS directory:
-	`$ php tools/upgrade.php upgrade`
+	`php tools/upgrade.php upgrade`
 - Re-edit config.inc.php and change "installed = Off" back to "installed = On"